Summer Squash Sauté

 It’s a good dish to top pasta or serve with grilled chicken, lean beef, or salmon.

 1 lb. summer squash, green and yellow

 1 large onion, chopped (about 1 cup)

 1 cup cherry tomatoes

 1/2 cup coarsely grated Parmesan cheese (2 tbsp. per serving)

 Wash and trim ends of squash.
 Cut lengthwise and then cut horizontally in half-inch slices.
 Pieces should be bite-size (they’ll shrink when you cook them).

 Heat oil in a deep frying pan.
 Sauté onion, pepper, and garlic.
-Add squash and stir, about three minutes until tender.
+Add squash and stir, about 3 minutes until tender.
 Add basil and whole cherry tomatoes.
-Stir just until tomatoes are heated and ready to pop, about two to three minutes longer.
+Stir just until tomatoes are heated and ready to pop, about 2 to 3 minutes longer.
 Sprinkle with Parmesan cheese and serve immediately.

 Each serving contains about 149 calories, 10 g fat (3 g saturated fat) 7 mg cholesterol, 176 mg sodium, 11 g carbohydrate, 3 g dietary fiber, 6 g sugars, and 6 g protein.